containers/crun-vm/docs/2-podman-docker.md

 > [!NOTE]
 >
 > While `--merge-libvirt-xml` gives you maximum flexibility, it thwarts
-> crun-qemu's premise of isolating the user from such details as libvirt domain
+> crun-vm's premise of isolating the user from such details as libvirt domain
 > definitions, and you have instead to take care that your XML is valid *and*
-> that the customized definition is compatible with what crun-qemu expects.
+> that the customized definition is compatible with what crun-vm expects.
 >
 > Before using this flag, consider if you would be better served using libvirt
 > directly to manage your VM.